 Two-year Degree Applicants

-Application Requirements: Select "freshman" or "transfer" requirements depending on your level.
-Applicants are not required to submit the SAT or ACT.
-Read the international requirements if you are an international applicant.
+Application Requirements: Select "high school applicant" or "transfer" requirements depending on your level.
+Applicants to the associate degree programs are not required to submit the SAT or ACT.
+Read the international requirements if you are an international applicant, however, as test scores are required.

 If you would like feedback on your portfolio (not required for construction management), you may have it reviewed at the Brooklyn campus by calling 718.636.3514 or you may schedule an appointment and campus tour at the Manhattan campus (where the programs are located) by calling 212.647.7375 or by emailing email@example.com.
 Construction management students interested in tour and meeting with the program chair may email firstname.lastname@example.org.